stnolting/neorv32/sw/example/eclipse/README.md

 * Click on **Directory** and select _this_ folder.
 * Click **Finish**.

-See the NEORV32 User Guide for more information.
+See the NEORV32 User Guide for more information: [UG: Eclipse IDE](https://stnolting.github.io/neorv32/ug/#_eclipse_ide)